Beppu-san/ze-Grau-Stripper/README.md

 There are 2 versions: .1x and FyS.
 FyS is different from .1x in having HP and CC.

 You can change which version will play in adminroom.
 Try to type "setpos 0 0 -1800" in your CLIENT console.
+Then the third LEFT side from the front of "RTV" is the .1x version and the RIGHT side is the FyS version.

 Decreasing rtv-fys difficulty.